 The APPs affect government agencies in that they must make sure their policies, practices, and procedures are compliant with the APPs and that any personal information (PII) they collect and use is done so with the individuals’ informed consent and in accordance with the principles.
 Failure to comply with the APPs could result in fines, formal warnings, or other serious consequences.

-Best Practices for Australian Privacy Principles Compliance
+Best Practices for Achieving Australian Privacy Principles Compliance

 To ensure compliance with the Australian Privacy Principles, businesses should follow these best practices: